ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Proposed Change
 ---------------

-We would like to distinguish between three ways that an imported identifier can used.
+The ``splice`` modifier indicates that a module's imports are available at compile time.
+The absense of the ``splice`` modifier indicates that a module's imports are available at runtime.

+A ``splice`` imported module allows identifiers to be used at compile time.
+Compile time evaluation is indicated by a top-level splice.
+Therefore the ``splice`` modifier affects name resolution depending on whether we are inside a top-level splice or not.

-1. Only available in top-level splices
+1. If a module is only available at compile time then the imports are only available in top-level splices.
-2. Not available in top-level splices
+2. If a module is only available at runtime then the imports are not available in top-level splices.
-3. Available everwhere

-In order to do this
+3. If a module is availabe at both runtime and compile time then the imports are available everwhere.

-the new language extension ``ExplicitSpliceImports`` is introduced which adds a new import modifier to the import syntax.
+The new language extension ``ExplicitSpliceImports`` adds a new import modifier to the import syntax.
 An import is marked as a "splice" import when it is prefixed with ``splice``::